About This Project

 What is the context of this research?

-Around 1000 AD, Vikings established a base at L'Anse aux Meadows (LaM), Newfoundland, to explore North America, or Vínland.
-Archaeologists found L'Anse aux Meadows was found in 1960, but we still don't how far they traveled from this base.
-Pieces of jasper and chert used as fire-starters hold valuable clues to Viking travels fires.
-Fragments of these fire-starters are like matches from the pockets of the Vikings, and their trace element signatures provide information on where these stones were picked up and therefore where they traveled.
-Our first analyses of LaM's jasper fire-starters showed that Vikings carried these stones to Newfoundland from Iceland and Greenland.
-Now, by analyzing LaM's chert fire-starters we seek to learn where else the Vikings traveled.
+Around 1000 AD, Vikings established a base at L'Anse aux Meadows (LaM), Newfoundland, to explore parts of North America they called Vínland.
+Archaeologists found L'Anse aux Meadows in 1960, but we still don't how far they traveled from this base.
+Fragments of the stones they used to start fires hold clues to their travels.
+These fire-starter fragments are like matches from the pockets of the Vikings – their trace element signatures provide information on where these stones were picked up and where they traveled.
+Our first analyses of LaM's jasper fire-starters showed that Vikings carried those stones to Newfoundland from Iceland and Greenland.
+Now, by analyzing LaM's chert fire-starters we hope to learn where the Vikings explored next.

 What is the significance of this project?